-Less than 5-miles from Times Square in New York City, the EZ Ride service area defines the urban core in New Jersey and is home to more than a third of the state's population with an extensive multi-model transportation system that includes major transit hubs like Secaucus Junction, Newark Penn Station, Newark Liberty International Airport, Teterboro Airport and Elizabeth/ Newark Seaport.
-Routes 3 &
+Less than 5-miles from Times Square in New York City, the EZ Ride service area defines the urban core in New Jersey and is home to more than a third of the state's population with an extensive multi-model transportation system that includes major transit hubs such as Secaucus Junction, Newark Penn Station, Newark Liberty International Airport, Teterboro Airport and Elizabeth/Newark Seaport.
+Routes 3 & 17 connect to the Lincoln Tunnel express bus lane, which is traversed by more than 500 buses per hour during peak commute times.
+The New Jersey

-17 which connect to the Lincoln Tunnel with the most successful express bus lane in the country is traversed by more than 500 buses per hour during peak commute times.
-The New Jersey Turnpike and the Garden State Parkway are the two major highway corridors in the region.
+Turnpike and the Garden State Parkway are the two major highway corridors in the region.
 To the west is Route 4 the major highway that links to the George Washington Bridge.
 The region can be easily accessed by land, sea or air.